International Scholars Program

 - September 15, 2013 for applicants wishing to commence research beginning in January 2014

-April application decisions will be reached by June 1, 2013.
 September application decisions will be made by November 1, 2013.
+April application decisions will be reached by June 1, 2014.

-The costs of housing, food, health insurance, books and supplies, and personal and travel expenses for a single visitor are likely to come to at least $9000 per semester.
+Each Visitor will be assessed a fee of $1,000 per semester.
+In addition, the costs of housing, food, health insurance, books and supplies, and personal and travel expenses for a single visitor are likely to total at least $9000 per semester.
 Visitors accompanied by family members should expect to incur significantly higher expenses.